Roude Léiw: 2006 initiative to introduce the Roude Léiw as national flag

 The Initiativ Schwaarzt Rëndvéi was by far the most popular among this type of movements, and claimed to represent the desire for implementation of a national flag featuring a black cow.
-The black cow was chosen as a stairical allusion of Michel Wolter, "Rëndvéi" being an insult in the sense of "idiot" or "dork", and black being the color traditionally associated with Wolter's party CSV.
+The black cow was chosen as a satirical allusion of Michel Wolter, "Rëndvéi" being an insult in the sense of "idiot" or "dork", and black being the color traditionally associated with Wolter's party CSV.

 It started a PR campaign satirizing the campaign of Initiativ Roude Léiw, selling stickers featuring the civil ensign with a black cow and the slogan "Ech sinn dofir - hu soss keng Péng" ("I'm in favor - I don't have other problems").
 An online petition started by the movement gathered 868 signatures as of 9 June 2007.

 Political reactions

 Most members of parliament, even within Wolter's own party CSV, reflected a position of indifference about the issue.
 Many questioned the benefits of such a change, stating that other political issues were more important at the moment.
 The council of State shared these views, openly criticising the redundance of the project in assessment containing some ironic notes published on 8 April 2008.
 The draft bill was treated by multiple parliamentary commissions, but eventually rejected by the Juncker-Asselborn I cabinet.

 On 23 November 2009, Prime minister Jean-Claude Juncker introduced draft bill No. 6087 into parliament, proposing a compromised solution amending Article 2 of the law of 1972 and allowing the use of the Roude Léiw as national flag restricted to the territory of Luxembourg.

 The Council of State noted in its assessment of the law published on 23 March 2010 that it was "not convinced of the necessity of a second national flag", and that the lack of regulation about the number and practical use of the two national flags "leads to a situation of uncertainety in which the Council of State does not see a solution which would not drift into ridiculousness."